 \begin{defi}[Pending Names] Given a process $P$, we define the set of \emph{pending names} of $P$, denoted $\pn(P)$, as follows:

 \end{defi}

-Note that the proof of reactivity below does not rely on deadlock-freedom: suppose we are observing a blocked pending action in a process with a parallel recursive loop; deadlock-freedom ensures a reduction from the recursive loop which would not unblock the pending action we are observing.
-Instead, the proof relies on a priority analysis (similar as the one in the proof of Lemma~\ref{l:nLivenAction}) to unblock pending actions.
+Note that the proof of reactivity below does not rely on deadlock freedom: suppose we are observing a blocked pending prefix in a process with a parallel recursive definition; deadlock freedom ensures a reduction from the recursive definition which would not unblock the pending prefix we are observing.
+Instead, the proof relies on a priority analysis (similar to the one in the proof of \Cref{l:APCP:notLiveNoAction}) to unblock pending prefixes.